chinyereunamba/biabook/README.md

    cp .env.example .env
    ```

    Update the `.env` file with your credentials.
+Make sure to keep sensitive information like API keys and tokens secure and never commit them to version control.

 4. Run database migrations: